-The Audit Committee determine whether any action or response is necessary appropriate in respect of a communication, and it will take or direct such action as it deems appropriate.
-Such action may include engaging external advisers, for which funding will available.
-The determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the if the Compliance Committee Officer is the subject of communication.
-These determinations may be recorded based on the standard categories established by the Audit Committee, which may such concerns involves the Compliance Officer, then the same may be communicated to the President.
-The said complaints are ultimately referred to the Audit Committee, which complaints may be on anonymous basis and which shall be placed in confidential files and will be retained for seven (7) years or for such longer as the time Audit Committee may deem necessary.
-If it is unclear whether communication involves accounting, auditing, internal accounting controls or financial reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.
+Committee The Audit determine whether any action or response necessary is appropriate in respect of a communication, and it will take or direct such action as it deems appropriate.
+Such action may include engaging external advisers, for which funding will available. determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the log maintained for such purpose by Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of a communication.
+These determinations may be recorded on the standard categories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern", contemplated by applicable requirements; the communication is misdirected (such as a communication involving an employment dispute); no further action shall required because communication can be analyzed on its face; and further action required (with a record of the action taken and its outcome).
+The Compliance Officer or any the Audit time as Committee may deem necessary.
+If it is unclear whether communication involves accounting, auditing, internal accounting controls financial or reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.